 The two-year Associate Degree program is designed to prepare students educationally as contributing members of the health team, rendering direct patient care as beginning practitioners of nursing in a variety of health services facilities.
-At the successful completion of the program, students will be eligible to take the National Council Licensure Examination (NCLEX) leading to licensure as a registered nurse (R.N.).
+At the successful completion of the program, students will be eligible to make application to the Board of Nursing for their respective state to be considered for eligibility to take the National Council Licensure Examination (NCLEX) leading to licensure as a registered nurse (R.N.).
 The program is fully approved by the State Council of Higher Education for Virginia and the Virginia State Board of Nursing.
 It has received accreditation from the Accreditation Commission for Education in Nursing (ACEN) [3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000)].
 This may be used as a resource for program information.

 Employment opportunities for the Registered Nurse include positions in the following:

 - Physicians’ Offices

 - School Systems